Use your Amazon Echo to buy your holiday gifts

 Regardless of what you're shopping for, Alexa will compile a list of items to match your request.
 This process is particularly handy if you use one of Amazon's smart displays.

-On the Echo Show or Echo Dot ($30 at Amazon), Alexa pulls up a product list in seconds.
+On the Echo Show ($230 at Amazon) or Echo Dot ($30 at Amazon), Alexa pulls up a product list in seconds.
 The voice assistant then describes the first few products.
 You can buy items immediately or view them later within the Alexa mobile app.

 Build a shopping list